tmahlburg/tfm/README.md

 * window layout with toolbar, statusbar, main table view, fs tree and bookmarks
 * open files using xdg-open
 * cut, copy, paste, renaming
-* named bookmarks to folders
+* named bookmarks to directories
 * show/hide dotfiles
-* throw files and dirs in the trash
+* throw files and directories in the trash
 * drag and drop (always moves)
-* cli to open via path or file url
+* cli to open with a path or file url supplied
 * show, mount and unmount devices using udevil

 ## How to install
-Don't right now.
+Don't, right now.
 Making packages is the next item on my list though.

 ## Screenshots
-Are going to be here soon.
+Coming soon.

 ## Roadmap